graelo/CycleOrbitingModes/README.md

-# CycleOrbitingModes
+# OrbitingModes for FreeCAD

 A FreeCAD add-on that allows you to easily cycle between different navigation/orbiting modes using a keyboard shortcut.

 ## Features